Planning SharePoint Online business-to-business (B2B) extranet sites

 Assigning licenses to partner users

 Guest user accounts have limited capabilities in SharePoint Online.
-See Manage external sharing for your SharePoint Online environment for details on those features and what additional capabilities can be provided.
+See External sharing overview for details on those features and what additional capabilities can be provided.
 If you determine that your partner users need additional functionality, such as the ability to create team sites, you can assign SharePoint Online licenses to these user accounts.

 Assigning an Exchange Online license to guest partner users is not supported.